 -

-Select one or more linear sketch entity and/or curve(s) in the graphics area.
+Select one or more linear sketch entity and/or curve(s) that do not self-intersect in the graphics area.
 The sketch entities or curves must follow a continuous path, and if multiple curves are selected, they must be reapproximated (check Approximate below), which results in a new curve.

-- Check Approximate to open options to reapproximate the curve:
+- Check Approximate to open options to reapproximate the curve.
+The original curve is displayed in orange, and the new approximated curve is displayed in magenta.

 - Target degree - Enter the target curve degree for the selected curve.